soartech/new-goal-system-4/ngs-4_0_0/NGS_4_0.md

 [ngs-create-goal-as-return-value <state> MyGoalType $NGS_GB_ACHIEVE <new-goal> <supergoal> { goal-attr-1 val1 goal-attr-2 val2 ... } preferences]
 ```

-The parameters are identical to `ngs-create-goal-by-operator` with the only different being the behavior of the operator that it creates.
+The parameters are identical to `ngs-create-goal-by-operator` with the only difference being the behavior of the operator that it creates.
 Rather than placing the goal immediately into the goal pool, it will place in the sub-state's return value set.
 Then, when the sub-state completes and its values are returned, NGS library productions will copy the goal into the goal pool at the same time the rest of the return values are set.

 Because goals returned from sub-state using this method are o-supported, you will need to ensure these goals get removed through one of the removal methods discussed for o-supported goals above.